TheMarksman/mixed-by-mark/source/_posts/4thOfJulyCake.md

 </div>
 </div>

 Your cake pans need to be greased and floured before pouring the batter into them.
 By doing this, you're decreasing the chances your cakes from sticking.
-If you don't know how to do this, see my post <a href="/2022/07/04/GreaseFlourPans/">How to Grease & Flour Cake Pans</a>.
+If you don't know how to do this, see my post {% post_link GreaseFlourPans How to Grease & Flour Cake Pans %}.

 <div style="display:flex;">
 Bake your cakes as directed on the box or in your recipe.
 Then let the cakes cool before removing from the pans.
 If your cakes are still warm when you try to cut them, they will fall apart much more easily.
 Also, if the cakes are still warm when you begin frosting them, the icing will become melty and messy.
 Neither of which is what we want.